 Our years of experience with probate sellers and in the auction business means that we know how to customize our services to fit the needs of probate sellers and we know how to position probate properties to reach the right buyers.
 We also offer personal property auction service to liquidate the contents of homes we are selling.

-To learn more about how we can help you sell a probate property at auction, complete our free property analysis form today.
+To learn more about how we can help you sell a probate property at auction, contact us today.
 Someone will be in touch with you shortly with more details.

 Cates Auction & Realty Co, Inc., does not offer legal services or advise on legal matters.
 Nothing in this article should be construed as legal counsel, and all sellers are strongly encouraged to engage the services of a qualified attorney to assist in the probate process.